UNM Office of the Provost & EVP for Academic Affairs

 A most prestigious academic position in the University only offered when there is substantial evidence of outstanding achievements and significant contributions to the candidate's field.
 Candidate must meet all criteria for appointment or promotion to a professorship, with evidence of maturity and leadership in their field, endorsement of professional peers of national/international stature, and must bring unique scholarship and expertise to the University.

-A hiring officer may appoint a visiting faculty member under these alternative appointment procedures in the event that an emergency exists that prohibits use of the competitive search process.
+A hiring officer may appoint a visiting faculty member under these alternative appointment procedures.
 A position may be filled on an emergency basis for a period of two (2) academic semesters per one (1) year.
-The position must be advertised during the one-year period.
-The three (3) year maximum appointment otherwise allowed for visiting faculty positions that are filled competitively is not applicable for this process.
-Please refer to Section 1.
-Competitive Searches in the Faculty Hiring Procedures for these positions.
+The non-visiting position must be publicly advertised and subject to a competitive search process within a one-year timeframe.

 If a vacancy unexpectedly occurs, or if a new course is unexpectedly added and your continuous recruitment pool did not attract qualified candidates within thirty (30) days prior to the start of the semester, you may non-competitively hire a Temporary Part Time Faculty member under the non-competitive reason code of “Temporary Part Time Faculty Emergency Hire” for the semester.
 However, it is expected that a continuous recruitment process will be utilized in the future and this hire is only for one academic period.
 [4]